SynthroLab peptide vialsPeptides50% off sitewideSynthroLab · Buy 1, Get 1 Free

 The "× 100" converts mL to units on a U-100 syringe (100 units = 1 mL, always).

-Reconstitution Calculator: Concentration Table by Vial Size
+Retatrutide Mixing Chart: Concentration by Vial Size

 Vial SizeBAC Water AddedConcentrationBest For

-5 mg1 mL5 mg/mLEarly escalation (low doses)
+5 mg1 mL5 mg/mLEarly escalation, low doses

 5 mg2 mL2.5 mg/mLMost common; clean unit numbers